pescadores/pescador/docs/why.rst

 For example, when modeling a large collection of audio files, each file may generate multiple observations, which will all be mutually correlated.
 Hierarchical sampling can be useful in neutralizing this bias during the training process.

-Pescador implements hierarchical sampling via the :ref:`Mux` abstraction.
+Pescador implements hierarchical sampling through a family of :ref:`Mux` classes.
-In its simplest form, `Mux` takes as input a set of :ref:`Streamer` objects from which samples are drawn randomly.
+In its simplest form, the `ShuffledMux` takes as input a set of :ref:`Streamer` objects from which samples are drawn randomly.
 This effectively generates data by a process similar to the following pseudo-code:

 .. code-block:: python